Codecademy/docs/content/html/concepts/tags/terms/button/button.md

 ---
-Title: "<button>"
+Title: '<button>'
-Description: "Represents a button meant to be clicked by the user."
+Description: 'Represents a button meant to be clicked by the user.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Represents a button meant to be clicked by the user.

 While buttons are often associated with form submission, they can be used for any part of the page which needs a simple interface for user interaction.

 ## Syntax